2CA: 1990s

 The 2CA studios had to be evacuated on 29 November 1993 when a man crashed his car into the ground floor of the Jolimont Centre and tried to blow up the building.
-Staff from 2CA had to be rescued from their first floor studio by smashing a window and climbing down a ladder.
+Staff from 2CA (and sister station FM104.7) had to be rescued from their first floor studio by smashing a window and climbing down a ladder.

-On 20 March 1997 a new joint venture between Canberra's two FM stations (Mix 106 and Hit 104) was announced.
+On 20 March 1997 a new joint venture between Canberra's two FM stations (Mix 106.3 and FM104.7) was announced.
 Broadcasting ownership laws meant the new company would need to sell-off 2CA.
 2CC had been sold by Capital City Broadcasters in 1994.
 Peter Harvie, managing director of 2CA's parent company Austereo announced that 2CA would be sold.

-2CA was bought by the Capital Radio Network, owners of 2CC, 2GN and 2XL.
+2CA was bought by the Capital Radio Network, owners of 2CC as well as 2GN Goulburn and 2XL Cooma.
 Both 2CA and 2CC then moved to a building at 52 Hoskins Street in the Canberra suburb of Mitchell.

 2000s

 On 14 November 2001, the station celebrated its 70th anniversary with 2CA's first and longest serving employee, George Barlin.

 In June 2004 Grant Broadcasters purchased part ownership of Radio Canberra Pty Ltd (2CA & 2CC) to form a joint venture with the Capital Radio Network.
 2CA broadcasts to the Canberra and Southern Tablelands region of NSW, including Yass, Bungendore and Queanbeyan.
 The 5000 Watt AM signal travels as far as Braidwood, Cowra, Gundagai, Cooma and Goulburn.
 In addition to the AM transmission, 2CA also broadcasts from Black Mountain Tower in Digital (DAB+), as well as streaming its program on its website at www.2ca.com.au and other streaming platforms.

 In 2019, 2CA and its sister station 2CC moved into state of the art purpose built studios on Bellenden Street, Crace, in a multi-million dollar broadcasting complex, the Canberra Radio Centre.

-On 27 September 2021, 2CA was rebranded as 2JAB to encourage people to get COVID-19 vaccinations.
+On 27 September 2021, 2CA was rebranded as 2JAB for the day to encourage people to get COVID-19 vaccinations.